Building Blocks of Life: Why Early Childhood Education is Vital thumbnail

 To maintain high standards of early childhood education, it is necessary to:

-• Licensing and accreditation systems that are robust
+• Robust licensing and accreditation systems

 • Affordability of facilities, materials and compensation for staff